abhijeet040/abhijeet040/README.md

 - 👋 Hi, I’m abhijeet saxena
-- 👀 I’m interested in internship and training programs
+- 👀 I’m interested in full time jobs
 - 🌱 I’m currently learning B.Tech in computer science
 - I have completed my schooling from lucknow with 80% and 75% in 10th and 12th respectively.
 - now I am continuing my studies from Shri Ramswaroop Memorial University.